Clustering with Non-adaptive Subset Queries: Introduction

+Note that this simulation crucially relies on the fact $I_1,I_2$ are independent sets and so the graph being reconstructed is a \emph{matching}.
+In particular, this critically relies on adaptivity to discard repeated elements from the same cluster so that this query simulation is possible.
+In the non-adaptive setting that we consider, it is not clear how to salvage this idea.
+As a result, our approach differs from \cite{CL24} in that we do not attempt to simulate graph reconstruction algorithms directly, as doing so seems to require adaptivity.
+Nonetheless, we are still able to make use of group testing primitives, which also are foundational in graph reconstruction.

-In this section we describe our main ideas and give high-level descriptions of how they lead to our main results.
-Our techniques broadly fall under two categories which we describe in the following subsections.
+\paragraph{Roadmap.} Our techniques broadly fall under two categories which we describe in the following subsections.
 In \Cref{sec:tech-1} we describe a connection that our problem has with non-adaptive \emph{group testing}.
-In \Cref{sec:tech-2} we describe a second idea of how to use large random subsets to discover small clusters.
-All of our algorithms exploit one or both of these techniques.
-In particular, our main result \Cref{thm:1-informal} combines both ideas to obtain the most efficient algorithm we know of so far.
-We discuss how this is done in \Cref{sec:tech-3}.
+This technique alone (essentially) leads to \Cref{thm:bounded-1-informal}, and in particular an $O(n \cdot\mathrm{poly}(\log n))$ query non-adaptive algorithm.
+Improving to $O(n \cdot\mathrm{poly}(\log\log n))$ requires a second idea enabling the use of large random subsets to discover small clusters, which we describe in \Cref{sec:tech-2}.
+In \Cref{sec:tech-3}, we describe how to combine these ideas to prove our main result, \Cref{thm:1-informal}.

 \paragraph*{Warm up.} When there are only $2$ clusters, there is a trivial non-adaptive algorithm making $O(n)$ \emph{pair queries}: Choose an arbitrary $x \in U$ and query $\{x,y\}$ for every $y \in U$.
 The set of points $y$ where $\query(\{x,y\}) = 1$ form one cluster, and the second cluster is the complement.
 If we allow one more round of adaptivity, then for $3$-clustering we could repeat this one more time and again get an $O(n)$ query algorithm.
 However, for \emph{non-adaptive} $3$-clustering it is impossible to do better than the trivial $O(n^2)$ algorithm (see \Cref{thm:3-2-NA-LB}).
 Essentially, this is because in order to distinguish the clusterings $(\{x\},\{y\},U \setminus \{x,y\})$ and $(\{x,y\}, \emptyset, U \setminus \{x,y\})$ the algorithm must query $\{x,y\}$ and there are ${n \choose 2}$ ways to hide this pair.
 Overcoming this barrier using subset queries requires significant new ideas.